T-dave/SovTech/README.md

 # SovTech
-A completed Chuk Noris project
+A completed Chuck Norris project

 REQUIREMENTS:
 Recommended version of node (from nodejs.org)